wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 - During the day, office staff mind this desk and keep track of the deans’ appointments.
 The desk is filled with unremarkable office supplies.
 - If the party has not already encountered the invisible stalker that serves as the wing’s guardian, it’s currently in this room.
 It waits until intruders move to leave the room, then attacks from behind.

+`encounter: 1: Invisible Stalker`

 ###### L7.
 Dean Plargg’s Office
  - [ ]
 - A bronze nameplate on the door to this room reads “Plargg, Dean of Chaos.”
 >A clean desk and several stiff-looking chairs fill this austere office.
 Behind the desk, between various framed academic honors, hangs a mace with a spherical head.

 - Dean Plargg, the owner of this office, shares responsibilities as Lorehold’s dean with Dean Tullus.
 The gruff orc professor specializes in military history and is known for his perfect recall of countless battles and historic events.
 Beyond office supplies, books on military history (all scribed in the tactile lettering that Plargg invented), and Plargg’s awards, the only thing of interest in the room is one of the dean’s prized discoveries.
 - **Treasure**.
-Hanging behind Plargg’s desk is a mace of smiting with a round head and a grip wrapped in thick red rope.
+Hanging behind Plargg’s desk is a [[mace of smiting]] with a round head and a grip wrapped in thick red rope.
 If a character takes this item and any Lorehold faculty member sees them using it, the faculty member confiscates it and returns it to this office.

 ###### L8.
 Dean Tullus’s Office
  - [ ]